Gemünden am Main: Location

 Gemünden is located in the Main-Spessart district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, on the Main, around 40 km downriver from Würzburg.
 Within the town, the River Sinn flows into the Franconian Saale, which itself then discharges into the Main.
-The Main river changes its direction at Gemünden, from northwest to west, marking the northeastern end of the Mainviereck ("Main Square") near Lohr am Main.
+The Main river changes its direction at Gemünden, from northwest to west, marking the transition from the Maindreieck ("Main Triangle") to the Mainviereck ("Main quadrangle") near Lohr am Main.

 Gemünden lies on the Birkenhainer Strasse, an ancient trade road from Lower Franconia to today's Frankfurt Rhine Main Region.

 Subdivisions

 Gemünden's Stadtteile are Adelsberg, Aschenroth, Harrbach, Hofstetten, Hohenroth, Kleinwernfeld, Langenprozelten, Neutzenbrunn, Reichenbuch, Schaippach, Schönau, Seifriedsburg, Wernfeld and Massenbuch.

 History

 The local Schönau monastery (Kloster Schönau) was founded in 1189 by Philipp von Thüngen.
 A Conventual Franciscan monastery since 1699, the monks' main job was to take care of the monastery and pilgrimage church.

 The town, which likely had grown out of an early fishing village at the confluence of the three rivers, had its first documentary mention in 1243 in an agreement between Prince-Bishop of Würzburg Hermann I of Lobdeburg and Countess Adelheid of Rieneck.
 According to the agreement, two thirds of the castle and half of the settlement were subject to the Hochstift (or secular authority) of the Prince-Bishops of Würzburg.
 This followed attempts by the Counts of Rieneck to expand their territory to the south.
 At that point, Gemünden had already been awarded the status of town by the Rieneck counts.

 The castle above the town, the Scherenburg, had been built by the Rienecks to control the shipping on the Main and the eastern terminus of the Birkenhainer Strasse, an important trade route in the Middle Ages.

 The first reference to Gemünden as an oppidum (town) was in a document from 1319.
 In 1377, Würzburg took control of the whole town but in 1405 the Hochstift Würzburg sold the town to the Counts of Rieneck, reserving a right to buy it back.
 In 1466, Rudolf von Scherenberg made use of this and returned the town to Würzburg.
 Under Scherenberg's rule, Gemünden experienced a period of prosperity.
 The castle was named after him.
 Besides fishing, winegrowing also was an important source of income.